phani-sudo/build-guide-1/topic/k2c-qli-build-ga/introduction.rst

 - Unregistered users

   If you're an unregistered Qualcomm user, you can sync and build Qualcomm Linux.
-For more information about using firmware components in the form of binary files, see :doc:`Build with GitHub for unregistered users <github_workflow_unregistered_users>`.
+For more information about using firmware components in the form of binary files, see :doc:`Build with Source with Docker <build_from_source_github_intro>`.

 - Registered users